gonalvarez05/Final-Project-Personality-Prediction/README.md

 In the first place, I analyse the dataset to have a first impression of the data.
 Afterwards, the second step is to clean the posts column, deleting separations tabs, urls, @ and other information that is irrelevant for the model.
 I didn't remove stop words, tokenize the words or lemmatize them, due to the preprocessing model used doesn't need this steps.

 ## Word Embedding
 Once we have our cleaned data and our labels in numbers, this step is the most controversial because there are several preprocessing models and I had to choose the best that fits to my problem.
 After trying different models the best one was [nnlm-en-dim50](https://tfhub.dev/google/nnlm-en-dim50/2), a token based text embedding trained on English Google News published by Google.
-It is based on NNLM (Neural Network Language Model) with to hidden layers.
+It is based on NNLM (Neural Network Language Model) with two hidden layers.

 ## Create and train the model
 With tensorflow and keras I create a sequential model where I added the data that was before transform in arrays and two more dense layers.
 As optimizer I used